 - Can you get a dedicated IP address with NordVPN?

 So now let’s cut to the chase and start with the Pros of NordVPN.

 Here are the pros (advantages) of NordVPN.

 NordVPN offers some solid features to enhance both the privacy and the security of users – above and beyond most other VPNs.
 Let’s take a look at NordVPN’s encryption and some of these enhanced features.

 NordVPN’s OpenVPN clients use an AES-256-GCM cipher and HMAC SHA256 hash authentication.
 Additionally, NordVPN utilizes Perfect Forward Secrecy through a DHE-4096 key exchange.
 The AES-256-GCM cipher is also used to encrypt traffic with the IPSec/IKEv2 protocol.

 In addition to OpenVPN and IPSec/IKEv2, NordVPN also supports the WireGuard VPN protocol directly in all VPN apps.
 NordVPN’s privacy-focused implementation of WireGuard is called NordLynx.
-You can easily switch between VPN protocols under Settings/Preferences.
+You can easily switch between protocols under Settings/Preferences.

 Double VPN (multi-hop)

 NordVPN is one of a handful of VPN providers that offer multi-hop functionality – or in this case, double-VPN servers.
-With NordVPN’s double-VPN servers, your traffic is encrypted across two separate VPN servers before exiting onto the regular internet.
+With NordVPN’s double-VPN servers, your traffic is encrypted across two VPN servers before exiting onto the regular internet.
 This also offers some advantages.